 - serious illness

-Certain disorders can cause clotting within your kidney’s blood vessels:
+Certain disorders can cause clotting within your kidney’s blood vessels, and this can lead to acute kidney failure.
+These conditions include:

 - hemolytic uremic syndrome